-The Master of Science in Occupational Therapy and Occupational Therapy Assistant Programs at Jefferson College of Health Sciences are partnering with the American Occupational Therapy Association (AOTA) to conduct the 2014 Backpack Awareness Day on Tuesday, September 30, 2014.
+The Master of Science in Occupational Therapy and Occupational Therapy Assistant Programs at Jefferson College of Health Sciences partnered with the American Occupational Therapy Association (AOTA) to host the 2014 Backpack Awareness Day on Tuesday, September 30, 2014.
 The activity took place in the Third floor Lobby of Carilion Roanoke Community Hospital on the Jefferson College campus.

 This event is held to educate students, faculty, staff and the community about the serious health effects on students from backpacks that are too heavy or worn improperly.
 This local event is part of the National School Backpack Awareness Day, being held by occupational therapy practitioners across the country.